What Comes After Moms on Call?

-One of the most common questions that we get from parents is “What comes after Moms on Call?”.
+One of the most common questions that we get from parents is, “What comes after Moms on Call?”.

 First, give yourself a pat on the back.
-In our book, you’re a rockstar parent simply by virtue of educating yourself and looking for the options that will support you and your little ones through this parenting journey!
+In our book, you’re a rockstar parent simply by virtue of educating yourself and looking for options that will support you and your little ones through this parenting journey!

 Next, know that there is not a single book, online course or other resource that is going to make you a wonderful (or perfect) parent.
 Why?
 Because you already are a wonderful parent.
 And there’s no such thing as a perfect parent.

-That said, we know that raising a family takes a village and sometimes it helps to have a resource that’s been developed by someone who has been there and can (figuratively) walk alongside you.
+That said, we know that raising a family takes a village, and sometimes it helps to have a resource that’s been developed by someone who has been there and can (figuratively) walk alongside you.

 You’ll find a list of some great resources below that you may find helpful for your children as they hit the elementary stage and beyond.
 Keep in mind that these resources don’t translate well for toddlers, as they don’t take into account how a toddler’s brain works during that developmental state.
-Moms on Call’s Toddler resources (book, online course and app) were developed specifically for toddlers up to 4 years of age and are developmentally appropriate.
+Moms on Call’s Toddler resources (book, online course, and quiz) were developed specifically for toddlers up to 4 years of age and are developmentally appropriate.
 (Confession: I find myself referring to Moms on Call’s SMART designs for many adults too!)

 Finally, as with anything, there are going to be some things you use and some you don’t.
-But you are the best decision maker for your family and will know which bits and pieces are right for your home.
+But you are the best decision-maker for your family and will know which bits and pieces are right for your home.

 Parenting with Love and Logic: Teaching Children Responsibly (Foster Cline and Jim Fay)